dayanelaura/projeto22-social-postify/README.md

 # Social Postify
-With the increasing presence of companies on social media, having an efficient tool for scheduling, managing, and tracking posts across multiple social media platforms has become indispensable.
-In this regard, Social Postify emerges as a solution for content creators, allowing them to create and schedule posts for different social networks.
-This empowers them to design personalized posts with images, headlines, text, and choose precise dates and times for each post.
+With the increasing presence of companies on social media, having an efficient tool to schedule, manage and track posts on various social media platforms has become indispensable.
+In this sense, Social Postify comes as a solution for content creators, allowing them to create and schedule posts for different social networks.
+This allows them to create custom posts with images, titles, text, and choose precise dates and times for each post.
 The system also provides a clear overview of scheduled posts.

 This repository corresponds to the backend of this web application.